Fujifilm X100F vs Nikon D5

-Both the X100F and the D5 are recent models that are part of the current product line-up.
-The D5 replaced the earlier Nikon D4S, while the X100F followed on from the Fujifilm X100T.
+Both the X100F and the D5 have been discontinued, but can regularly be found used on eBay.
+The D5 was replaced by the Nikon D6, while the X100F was followed by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X100F and the Nikon D5?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Fujifilm X100F:

 - More detail: Offers more megapixels (24 vs 20.7MP) with a 7% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.